Adrianjewell91/study_progress/README.md

 ## 11/2
 1. Today begins my investigation into classification of pitches and ways to detect patterns from sets of them.
 The first task to generate random sets of intervals and extract out the intervals that exist.
+2. This repo is staying for the secret of potentially using this information to make money, but I will share the general situation here.
+The goal is to use machine learning to analyze musical information.
+The end result is that users can better understand musical scores and not be intimidated by their complexity.
+3. I build a random musical interval generator and a short program to extract the intervals.
+The intervals are generated randomly, but it may not necessarily be true in a musical compositions.
+There in fact may be many of intervals, and they will be organized hierarchically, both by register.
+I think that the idea behind DAC (from switzerland) is that the computer was fed information (in the form of melodies), and they simply detected the patterns between the pitches, and then created one usein the statistical information regarding information about which pitch would come next.
+My goal is to feed the computer information, and then have it say something relevant about the piece using the language of music theory.
+4. One other idea on my mind is for the use to be able to select notes and for the computer to say something useful about those notes.
+The user selects those notes, and then the computer takes a look at them (say no more than a measure or two), and the computer deciphers it.

 ## 11/1